nus-cs2103/website-base/admin/tp-tasks-fragment.md

 >   * Must fix: 6 (fixed: 5)
 >   * Good to fix: 4 (fixed: 1)
 >   * Won't fix / invalid: 1

+{{ icon_important_big_red }} **If you have `0` for the category `Not allowed to fix in v1.4`** when doing the above, we urge you to take another harder look at constraints imposed by the feature freeze, to confirm you are not violating the feature freeze inadvertently (which can cost you marks later).
+It is common for _some_ of the PE-D bug reports to be related to enhancements rather than bugs that are allowed to be fixed in v1.4.
+Therefore, it is 'unusual' to have 0 bugs for that category.
 {% endif %}
 </box>